 Mona Joyce was interviewed by Paul Ericksen on August 15-16, 1996, at the office of the Billy Graham Center Archives.
 The events described in the interview cover the time period 1912-1980s.

-T1 (approximately 80 minutes, click to link to the transcript of this tape).
-Family background, death of mother, father's remarriage, character of her parents, Bible reading on Sunday afternoons, father's involvement in the Church of Scotland (was a deacon and Sunday school superintendent), steps leading up to her conversion, teaching Sunday school class, call to missionary work in China, attending Bible school in London, applying to CIM, hearing of the death of John and Betty Stam's, differences of life in China compared to Scotland, language school in Yangzhou, adjusting to Chinese culture, first assignment in Tsingsing, using the Chinese language, process for placing workers in various areas of China, importance of the call to missionary work, meeting her future husband, mail service in China, engaged by letter, impressions and character of Raymond (his call to China and to Muslims were paramount), engaged before she went to China for six or seven years, strong-willed father-in-law, Raymond stricken by typhoid in 1941, furlough in Canada and Britain, Raymond teaching in Jerusalem, returning to Yunnan Province in 1946 to work among Muslims, effects of Communism on the Chinese, treatment by the Communists
+Family background, death of mother, father's remarriage, character of her parents, Bible reading on Sunday afternoons, father's involvement in the Church of Scotland (was a deacon and Sunday school superintendent), steps leading up to her conversion, teaching Sunday school class, call to missionary work in China, attending Bible school in London, applying to CIM, hearing of the death of John and Betty Stam's, differences of life in China compared to Scotland, language school in Yangzhou, adjusting to Chinese culture, first assignment in Tsingsing, using the Chinese language, process for placing workers in various areas of China, importance of the call to missionary work, meeting her future husband, mail service in China, engaged by letter, impressions and character of Raymond (his call to China and to Muslims were paramount), engaged before she went to China for six or seven years, strong-willed father-in-law, Raymond stricken by typhoid in 1941, furlough in Canada and Britain, Raymond teaching in Jerusalem, returning to Yunnan Province in 1946 to work among Muslims, effects of Communism on the Chinese, treatment by the Communists.

-T2 (approximately 20 minutes, click to link to the transcript of this tape).
-Treatment of missionaries and Chinese by the Communist, Chinese church, trip across Asia, mailing Christian literature to Muslims before being forced out of China
+Treatment of missionaries and Chinese by the Communist, Chinese church, trip across Asia, mailing Christian literature to Muslims before being forced out of China.

-T4 (approximately 20 minutes).
-Continued description of photographs from photo album labeled "Persian Gulf, 1962-1966," a church built on Muslim land, driving a Land Rover, orphanage work in Lebanon, visiting a mental institute with orphanage children, Raymond's administrative skills, character, working with others, and his green book (outreach to Muslims)
+Continued description of photographs from photo album labeled "Persian Gulf, 1962-1966," a church built on Muslim land, driving a Land Rover, orphanage work in Lebanon, visiting a mental institute with orphanage children, Raymond's administrative skills, character, working with others, and his green book (outreach to Muslims).

 The materials in this collection were given to the Archives of the Billy Graham Center by Mona Joyce in August 1996.